-Q: Are the football field and outdoor track still open?
+Q: Are the football field and outdoor track open?

 Q: Are Northwestern's offices closed?

-Most Northwestern employees are now working remotely.
+A: Most Northwestern employees are now working remotely.
 Offices are still in operation but are closed to the general public.
-The Rowenhorst Student Center mallway and post office will be open the same daytime hours of the Hub, from 10 a.m. to 2 p.m.
-The Hub will also continue to be open for students and employees from 5 to 6:30 p.m., serving in a grab-n-go or takeout format.
+The Rowenhorst Student Center mallway and post office are open the same daytime hours of the Hub, from 11 a.m. to 2 p.m.

 Health and Wellness